hyperledger/iroha-2-docs/src/guide/security/security-principles.md

     - Implement automated alerts to promptly notify security personnel of any unusual or unauthorized activities.

     - Consider using machine learning algorithms to enhance the system's ability to detect anomalies and potential threats.

+    - Employ staff or designate personnel to oversee database security, identify, track and address software vulnerabilities, and conduct regular checks on critical machines for the presence of unauthorized software not included in the approved list.

 5. Conduct recurring security audits: